 Need to know

-If you're planning an extended trip away from home, perhaps that long-awaited overseas adventure or a sabbatical to a holiday house, then the issue of home insurance is something to add to your to-do list before you go.
+If you're planning an extended trip away from home, perhaps that long-awaited overseas adventure or a sabbatical to a holiday house, then checking your home insurance is something to add to your to-do list before you go.

-We take a look at what insurers mean by 'extended leave', what happens if you have a house sitter or Airbnb guest, and what the risks are of not telling your insurer you're away.
+We take a look at what insurers mean by 'extended leave', what happens if you have a house sitter or Airbnb guest, and what the risks are if you don't tell your insurer you're away.

 Should I tell my insurer I'm going on an extended holiday?